 In connection with the extraordinary general meeting of shareholders ("Extraordinary General Meeting") held by EJFA (as defined below) on June 17, 2022 to approve the Transactions (as defined below), holders of 27,805,123 of EJFA's Class A Ordinary Shares, or approximately 96.7% of the shares with redemption rights, exercised their right to redeem their shares for cash at a redemption price of approximately \$10.00 per share, for an aggregate redemption amount of \$278.1 million.
 As of October 18, 2022, there were 681,071,135 Pagaya Ordinary Shares (as defined below) outstanding, including 506,136,743 Class A Ordinary Shares outstanding, of which 245,822,773 Class A Ordinary Shares were held by non-affiliates of the Company (our "public float").
-The Class A Ordinary Shares being offered for resale in this prospectus (the "Resale Securities") represent a substantial percentage of our public float.
-Assuming the issuance of all of the Resale Securities to the Selling Securityholder under the Purchase Agreement, the Resale Securities would represent approximately 14% of our public float, approximately 7% of outstanding Class A Ordinary Shares and approximately 6% of outstanding Pagaya Ordinary Shares as of October 18, 2022 (after giving effect to the issuance of all of the Resale Securities).
-The sale of all of the Resale Securities, or the perception that these sales could occur, could result in a significant decline in the public trading price of our Class A Ordinary Shares.
-In addition to the Selling Securityholder, certain other shareholders, including the PIPE Investors, the Sponsor and Pagaya Equity Holders (each as defined below and collectively, the "Additional Sellers") may sell a substantial number of our securities pursuant to a separate resale prospectus (the "Additional Prospectus").
-The sale of the Resale Securities together with the sale of the securities held by the Additional Sellers, or the perception that these sales could occur, could depress the market price of our securities.
+The number of Class A Ordinary Shares being offered for resale in this prospectus (the "Resale Securities") exceeds the number of Class A Ordinary Shares constituting our public float.
+The Resale Securities represent approximately 275% of our public float and approximately 75% of outstanding Class A Ordinary Shares as of October 18, 2022 (after giving effect to the issuance of Class A Ordinary Shares upon exercise of the public warrants and private placement warrants and the conversion of Class B ordinary shares into Class A Ordinary Shares) and, subject to the contractual lock-ups described in the Pagaya Articles (as defined below), may be sold in the public market at any time, so long as the registration statement of which this prospectus forms a part remains effective and this prospectus remains usable.
+The sale of the Resale Securities, or the perception that these sales could occur, could depress the market price of our securities.
+As illustrated in the table below, despite such a decline in price, our Sponsor and the Pagaya securityholders may still experience a positive rate of return on the shares purchased by them due to the lower price per share at which its shares were purchased.
+While these selling securityholders may, on average, experience a positive rate of